 “Our mission is to not only raise awareness for the kid’s books that celebrate diversity but to get more of these books into classrooms and libraries.”Multicultural Children’s Book Day

-Multicultural Children’s Book Day (MCBD) is an annual event held on the last Friday in January in order to shine a light on multicultural books and the authors, illustrators, and publishers who create them.
+Multicultural Children’s Book Day (MCBD) is an annual event held on the last Friday in January to shine a light on multicultural books and the authors, illustrators, and publishers who create them.

-This global non-profit offers a variety of free resources, teaching tools, booklists, downloads, and a year-around initiative to get multicultural and diverse books into the hands of young readers.
+This global non-profit offers a variety of free resources, teaching tools, booklists, downloads, and a year-round initiative to get multicultural and diverse books into the hands of young readers.

 MCBD’s Criteria for “Multicultural” or “Diverse” Children’s Books

 - Books that contain characters of color as well as main characters that represent a minority point of view.

 - Books that are written by an author of diversity or color from their perspective.
 Search #OwnVoices to discover diverse books written by diverse authors.

 - Books that share ideas, stories, and information about cultures, races, religions, languages, and traditions.
 These books can be non-fiction but still written in a way that kids will find entertaining and informative.